carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/coloring_module.rst

             if point is in multiple boxes use a rough depth heuristic to pick one box

-            else label the point as unkown
+            else label the point as unknown

 Notes
 """""